openstack/ossa/doc/source/repos-overseen.rst

  Repositories Overseen
 =======================

-Reports of suspected vulnerabilities for the following OpenStack source repositories officially fall under Vulnerability Management Team (VMT) oversight:
+While the Vulnerability Management Team (VMT) is available to assist developers on request even if their projects are not explicitly opted into this list, reports of suspected vulnerabilities for the following OpenStack source repositories officially fall under direct VMT oversight:

 * `openstack/barbican <https://opendev.org/openstack/barbican>`_
 * `openstack/castellan <https://opendev.org/openstack/castellan>`_